aardappel/lobster/docs/source/language_reference.md

 `while` returns void.
 A similar function int module `std` called `collectwhile` returns a vector of all body return values.

+Both `for` and `while` can have a break statement inside of them, that exits the enclosing loop.

 Many other functions that look like regular functions are actually also control structures, like many of the graphics function that change the current rendering state.
 An example is `gl_translate`, that optionally takes a body, and will